kmhuff/crypto-hack/crypto-hack.md

     \usepackage[textwidth=12.1cm,textheight=22cm]{geometry}
 ---

-TODO: edit out capitalization convention

 # Rules

 ## Tasks

 ### Task Resolution

-When a PC attempts to do something risky where the consequence for failure is interesting, the GM calls for a task.Tasks have a base difficulty from 0-10.
+When a PC attempts to do something risky where the consequence for failure is interesting, the GM calls for a task.
+Tasks have a base difficulty from 0-10.
 PCs may reduce the difficulty through various methods (described below).
 The PC then rolls a d20.
 If they get higher than the adjusted difficulty x3, they succeed, otherwise they fail.

 Here is a summary of the meaning of base task difficulties: